Volunteer in Cambodia

 Volunteers help with making business plans, writing proposals, assisting the programme directors, visiting the beneficiaries of the loans and interviewing communities that are part of the project.
 Depending on local needs, volunteers may also become involved in providing business consultations and training on opening savings accounts, running small businesses, evaluating loan applications, performing risk analyses, monitoring projects and overseeing repayment.

-Painting and Construction (for group of 5 or more)
+(for group of 5 or more)

 Location: Phnom Penh, Siem Reap